Isabella Stewart Gardner: Travel and collecting

-In 1874, Isabella and Jack Gardner visited the Middle East, Central Europe and Paris.
-Beginning in the late 1880s, they traveled frequently across America, Europe and Asia to discover foreign cultures and expand their knowledge of art around the world.
+In 1874, Isabella and Jack Gardner visited the Middle East, Central Europe, and Paris.
+Beginning in the late 1880s, they frequently traveled across America, Europe, and Asia to discover foreign cultures and expand their knowledge of art around the world.
 Jack and Isabella would take more than a dozen trips abroad over the years, keeping them out of the country for a total of ten years.

-The earliest works in the Gardners' collection were accumulated during their trips to Europe especially.
-In 1891, she started to focus on European fine art after inheriting $1.75 million from her father.
+The earliest works in the Gardners' collection were accumulated during their trips to Europe, especially.
+In 1891, she started to focus on European fine art, after inheriting $1.75 million from her father.
 One of her first acquisitions was The Concert by Vermeer (c.
 1664), purchased at a Paris auction house in 1892.
-She also collected from other places abroad such as Egypt, Turkey, and the Far East.
-The Gardners began to collect in earnest in the late 1890s, rapidly building a world-class collection primarily of paintings and sculpture, but also tapestries, photographs, silver, ceramics and manuscripts, and architectural elements such as doors, stained glass, and mantelpieces.
+She also collected from other places abroad, such as Egypt, Turkey, and the Far East.
+The Gardners began to collect, in earnest, in the late 1890s, rapidly building a world-class collection, primarily of paintings and sculpture, but also tapestries, photographs, silver, ceramics and manuscripts, and architectural elements, such as doors, stained glass, and mantelpieces.

-In the early years of the 20th century, Isabella traveled with friend and Boston architect Edmund March Wheelwright to collect for the Harvard Lampoon Building, also called "Lampoon Castle", a faux Flemish castle in Harvard Square.
-Isabella donated many pieces of art to the castle over her years of collecting.
+In the early years of the 20th century, Isabella traveled with friend and Boston architect, Edmund March Wheelwright, to collect for the Harvard Lampoon Building, also called "Lampoon Castle," a faux Flemish castle in Harvard Square.
+Isabella donated many pieces of art to the castle, over her years of collecting.
 The value of this collection is uncertain, due to the secret nature of the Lampoon.

-Nearly seventy works of art in her collection were acquired with the help of connoisseur Bernard Berenson.
+Nearly seventy works of art in her collection were acquired, with the help of connoisseur Bernard Berenson.
 Among the collectors with whom she competed was Edward Perry Warren, who supplied a number of works to the Museum of Fine Arts, Boston.
 The Gardner collection includes works by some of Europe's most important artists, such as Botticelli's Madonna and Child with an Angel, Titian's Rape of Europa, Fra Angelico's Dormition and Assumption of the Virgin, and Diego Velázquez's King Philip IV of Spain.
-She purchased some of her collection on her own, but often asked for male colleagues, such as her business partner, to purchase on her behalf as it was uncommon for women to participate in art collecting.
+She purchased some of her collection on her own, but often asked for male colleagues, such as her business partner, to purchase on her behalf, as it was uncommon for women to participate in art collecting.

-Isabella Stewart Gardner's favorite foreign destination was Venice, Italy.
+Stewart Gardner's favorite foreign destination was Venice, Italy.
 The Gardners regularly stayed at the Palazzo Barbaro, a major artistic center for a circle of American and English expatriates in Venice, and visited Venice's artistic treasures with amateur artist and former Bostonian Ralph Curtis.
-While in Venice, Gardner bought art and antiques, attended the opera and dined with expatriate artists and writers.
+While in Venice, Gardner bought art and antiques, attended the opera, and dined with expatriate artists and writers.